 This Show is very unique; all entrants work on the Ring and followed by an individual workout.
 Horses are stripped for assessment of conformation and movement, several being selected and ridden by the judge.
 In Australia it is rare to see our Judges ride in the judging process; this is very different in England where this is a big part of their judging

-Show Horse Council President Mr Bruce Flood, Show Secretary Leonie Roberts and the committee pay tribute to the dedicated exhibitors and the many generous Sponsors and volunteers who combine to make this event the most special event on the Showing Calendar in Australia.
+The former Show Horse Council President Mr Bruce Flood, Show Secretary Leonie Roberts and the committee pay tribute to the dedicated exhibitors and the many generous Sponsors and volunteers who combined and have made this event the most special event on the Showing Calendar in Australia.

 Our 2014 Judges in lap of honour